3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

 .. image:: pictures/Tadbit_for_IMP_fransua_59_0.png

-The goal of IMP is to find a 3D structure (or ensemble of structures) that best satisfies the original HiC matrix.
-Therefore, we can compare the contact map produced above to the original HiC input matrix.
+The goal of IMP is to find a 3D structure (or an ensemble of structures) that best satisfies the original Hi-C matrix.
+To verify the how well the generated models represent the input experimental data, the contact map produced above can be compared to the original Hi-C input matrix:

 ::

-    # Correlate the contact map with the original input HiC matrix
+    # Correlate the contact map with the original input Hi-C matrix
     models.correlate_with_real_data(models=range(50), plot=True, cutoff=300)

 .. image:: pictures/Tadbit_for_IMP_fransua_61_0.png